The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Introduction

-Taking the curl of $B$ recovers the flow $V$, provided there is no time-dependence for this system.
-The Biot-Savart law can be extended to an operator $BS$ which acts on all smooth vector fields $V$ defined in $\Omega$.
+The Biot-Savart law can be extended to an operator $BS$ which acts on all smooth vector fields $V$ defined on $\Omega \subset \R^3$.
 Cantarella, DeTurck, and Gluck studied the properties of this operator and its applications in \cite{biot}.

+In \cite{MR2392864}, DeTurck and Gluck extend the Biot-Savart operator to vector fields defined on the whole three-dimensional sphere $S^3$ and also on all of hyperbolic space $H^3$.
+This article is a natural extension of \cite{biot} to curved geometry and serves as a companion to \cite{MR2392864}.
+We develop an approach to electrodynamics in perhaps the most natural analog of the Euclidean setting, subdomains $\Omega \subset S^3$.
+We provide integral formulas for Maxwell's equations and show precisely when $BS$ acts as a right inverse operator to curl.
+Our formulas are geometrically meaningful, in that their integrands are preserved by orientation-preserving isometries of $S^3$.
+Our approach seems successful, in that many Euclidean results generalize straightforwardly to this setting.
+We list some of these results herein and offer proofs whenever the Euclidean argument much change significantly or interestingly.

+The study of electrodynamics on subdomains of the three-sphere raises a rich and interesting set of issues not present in DeTurck and Gluck's work, where the domain extends to all of $S^3$. \begin{itemize} \item The Hodge Decomposition Theorem for vector fields on $\Omega$ is more complicated than on the three-sphere, because curl is no longer a self-adjoint operator and divergence is no longer the (negative) adjoint of gradient. \item Current flows on bounded domains can deposit electric charge on boundaries and thereby affect Maxwell's equations. \item Nonsingular current flows can be restricted to tubular neighborhoods of knots, enabling connections between the writhing number of the core knot and both the helicity and flux of these flows. \end{itemize}

 The Biot-Savart operator is closely connected to the helicity of a vector field, which measures the average linking of its flowlines.
 Helicity can be computed as the $L^2$ inner product $\langle V, BS(V) \rangle$.
 Woltjer \cite{woltjer} first applied helicity to astrophysics in 1958.
 Moffatt \cite{moffatt} in 1969 gave helicity its name and proved it is an invariant of ideal fluid flow.
 Arnol'd \cite{MR891881} proved several invariance results about helicity in 1974 (an English translation appeared in 1986).
-All three needed to invert the curl operator, or equivalently to compute $d^{-1}\alpha$ for a 2-form $\alpha$, and utilized a version of the Biot-Savart operator.
-For more background on helicity and fluid dynamics, see for instance the book \cite[Chapter III]{MR1612569} and the recent overview \cite{MR2105567}.
+All three needed to invert the curl operator, or equivalently, to compute $d^{-1}\alpha$ for a 2-form $\alpha$ and utilized a version of the Biot-Savart operator.
+For more background on helicity and fluid dynamics, see for instance the book \cite[Chapter III]{MR1612569} and the overview \cite{MR2105567}.